 Chinkapin Oak loves alkaline soil!
 This tree is a reliable grower, even in the poorest of sites.
 The small, sweet acorns are possibly the most preferred by wildlife.
-With its chestnut-like leaves and bright fall color, Chinkapin Oak is sure to make a statement in any landscape.
+The chestnut-like leaves and bright fall colors make Chinkapin Oak a bold statement in any landscape.
 May also be known as Chinquapin Oak, Yellow Oak.

 The acorns of Chinkapin Oak, while small, are possibly the most preferred by wildlife.
 Ben French, our propagator, has a few stories of being attacked by crows while collecting Chinkapin Oak acorns.
-In addition to crows, you can also find squirrel, deer, chipmunk, turkey, and other small mammals feasting on these highly prized acorns.
+In addition to crows, you can also find squirrels, deer, chipmunks, turkeys, and other small mammals feasting on these highly prized acorns.
 As a masting species, Chinkapin Oak does not produce regular amounts of acorns.
-Instead, the tree will have bumper crops of seed at irregular intervals, producing too many for local wildlife to eat.
+Instead, the tree will have bumper crops at irregular intervals, producing too many for local wildlife to eat.
 This leads to the animals caching more acorns than they can consume, functionally planting them for the tree.

 Chinkapin Oak is the larval host for the Gray Hairstreak.

 All oaks are susceptible to Two-Lined Chestnut Borer during the establishment period after planting.
 Apply a systemic insecticide containing Imidacloprid to Chinkapin Oak when planting to protect the tree from this insect.